Margaret Beaufort Institute of Theology

 The Margaret Beaufort Institute of Theology is a Roman Catholic theological college in Cambridge, England.
 The institute was founded in 1993 to provide religious and theological education to Catholic laywomen: it now offers theological education to both women and men, and to both Catholics and non-Catholics.
 It is named for Lady Margaret Beaufort, mother of King Henry VII.
 The institute is part of the Cambridge Theological Federation, through which courses and degrees are validated by either the University of Cambridge or Anglia Ruskin University.

-In November 2022, the college put its 0.45 ha 12–14 Grange Road site up for sale for £5 million.
+In November 2022, the Institute put its 0.45 ha 12–14 Grange Road site up for sale for £5 million.